cosinekitty/astronomy/source/js/README.md

 A total eclipse occurs when the Moon is close enough to the Earth and aligned with the Sun just right to completely block all sunlight from reaching the observer.

+The `obscuration` field reports what fraction of the Sun's disc appears blocked by the Moon when viewed by the observer at the peak eclipse time.
+This is a value that ranges from 0 (no blockage) to 1 (total eclipse).
+The obscuration value will be between 0 and 1 for partial eclipses and annular eclipses.
+The value will be exactly 1 for total eclipses.
+Obscuration gives an indication of how dark the eclipse appears.

 There are 5 "event" fields, each of which contains a time and a solar altitude.
 Field `peak` holds the date and time of the center of the eclipse, when it is at its peak.
 The fields `partial_begin` and `partial_end` are always set, and indicate when